jpmat/ginlong_RS485/README.md

 pin 3-A
 pin 4-B

+We have some of these in stock if anyone wants to buy one.
+Please message me for details.

 ### RS485 adapter

 There several types of adaptor availiable.
 I have used several different types and they all worked fine.